apocalypticartcollective/eft/about.md

 &nbsp;

-Web design and development by D.P.
-Maddalena based on Jekyll theme 'Hitchens' by Pat Dryburgh; woodcuts by Spyros Vassiliou (ca. 1945; used by permission, with thanks to the Athens Elliotts); site laid out with OPTICloister font.
+echofuturetruth.com content, design, and development by D.P.
+Maddalena -- design originally based on Jekyll theme, 'Hitchens' by Pat Dryburgh; woodcuts by Spyros Vasiliou (ca. 1945; used by permission, with thanks to the Athens Elliotts); site laid out with OPTICloister font.

 &nbsp;